Math 511: Linear Algebra

 $$ V = \begin{bmatrix} 1 &\ 0 \\ 0 &\ 1 \end{bmatrix} $$

-• If the basis you obtain is not an orthonormal basis, then you must use Gram-Schmidt to obtain an orthonormal basis for the columns of $V$.
+If the basis you obtain is not an orthonormal basis, then you must use Gram-Schmidt to obtain an orthonormal basis for the columns of $V$.
+This primarily occurs when one finds an eigenvalue of $A^TA$ with algebraic multiplicity greater than one.

-1. Compute the singular values of $A$ and the factor $\Sigma$.
+2. Compute the singular values of $A$ and the factor $\Sigma$.¶

 The singular values for matrix $A$ are $\sigma_1 = \sqrt{4} = 2$ and $\sigma_2 = \sqrt{4}= 2$.